 12. Tap the NEXT > Link

-You’re then taken to the Choose your Wi-Fi network screen, as shown next.
+The app then takes you to the Choose your Wi-Fi network screen, as shown next.
 In our case, we’re going to pick the 937T681J4059H_5G network, as pointed at by the purple arrow in the picture that immediately follows.

 We did so, and then the screen in the next picture appears, showing our choice has changed color from black to blue.